Aparicio99/mksite/README.md

   * Generates page with the complete site map
   * Includes CSS minifier
   * Syntax highlighting for code blocks
+  * Macros to abstract the path and file extensions in links to other pages
+  * Support for generating an alternate (dark) theme site alongside
   * Runs Make on the content directory to generate pages with dynamic content (like generating tags listings, and graphs with gnuplot from raw data)
   * Default template produces very lightweight pages with no Javascript (my [homepage](https://aparicio.pt) is 5.34 KB)